 Try these tips to make sure kids and teens get enough calcium:

-Make smoothies with fresh fruit and low-fat milk or calcium-fortified soy or almond
+- Make smoothies with fresh fruit and low-fat milk or calcium-fortified soy or almond milk.

 What About Vitamin D?

 Vitamin D isn't in many foods that kids eat.
-Because of this, health care providers
+So, health care providers often recommend supplements.

 Ask your health care provider if your baby or child needs a vitamin D supplement.

 - Does Nonfat Milk Provide the Same Nutrients as Whole Milk?